DarkSigmaDevelopment/Hogwarts-Legacy-VR-how-to/README.md

 > [!IMPORTANT]
 > Version 1.08 of the profile was just released (2025-06-17), bringing new features and performance improvements.
-> Updates to this guide comming soon.
+> This guide has been updated for the new configuration options, and also retains instructions for the older profiles.

 ## Setup